Team-Tritan/dot-docs/command-reference/filter.md

-## **Anti-Spam (Filter)**
+## **Filter**
-Dot's anti-spam filter is a quick and efficient way to auto-moderate your server based on a vast variety of options.
+Dot's filters are a quick and efficient way to auto-moderate your server based on a vast variety of options.

 |   Command | Description   | Usage   | Notes | Command Aliases